davetroiano/ak_docker_readme/README.md

 ## What is Apache Kafka?

 Apache Kafka is an open-source event streaming platform used to collect, process, store, and integrate data at scale in real time.
-It has numerous use cases including stream processing, data integration, and pub/sub messaging.
+It powers numerous use cases including stream processing, data integration, and pub/sub messaging.

 Kafka was originally developed at LinkedIn, was open sourced in 2011, and became an Apache Software Foundation project in 2012.
 It is used by thousands of organizations globally to power mission-critical real-time applications, from stock exchanges, to e-commerce applications, to IoT monitoring & analytics, to name a few.